markscanlonucd/ChatGPT-for-Digital-Forensics/README.md

 ChatGPT for Digital Forensic Investigation: The Good, The Bad, and The Unknown
 ===
-Accompanying repository of ChatGPT (GPT-4) interestions associated with the above paper to be published at the Digital Forensics Research Conference (DFRWS APAC), held in Singapore on 17-20 October 2023.
+Accompanying repository of ChatGPT (GPT-4) interactions associated with the above paper to be published at the Digital Forensics Research Conference (DFRWS APAC), held in Singapore on 17-20 October 2023.

 Authors: Mark Scanlon<sup><sup>1</sup></sup>, Frank Breitinger<sup><sup>2</sup></sup>, Christopher Hargreaves<sup><sup>3</sup></sup>, Jan-Niclas Hilgert<sup><sup>4</sup></sup>, and John Sheppard<sup><sup>5</sup></sup>